Oracle-03/Computer-Science-IA/README.md

 # Computer-Science-IA
-A 2D Platformer Game I designed which encourages younger children to eat healthier.
+A 2D Platformer Game I designed that encourages younger children to eat healthier.
 Coded in C# using the Unity game engine.